Best Frenchie Food: Sensitive Stomach Picks

 - Alternatives like sweet potato or pea for grain-sensitive dogs

-- Avoid excessive fillers like corn, wheat, and soy if your dog reacts
+- Avoid excessive fillers such as corn or wheat if your dog reacts

 Beneficial Additions